 Statistics and Probability: The focus is on the foundational understandings related to simple and or compound probability.
 They will use random sampling to draw inferences about a population.

 HOMEWORK POLICY/LATE WORK/MAKE-UP WORK

 You can access In-progress grades through the PowerSchool Program (link listed above).
 Students will earn Practice scores worth 30% of their overall grade: classwork, homework, participation work.
 They will also earn Assessment scores worth 70% of their overall grade: tests, quizzes, and /or projects.
 Contact the schools office for PowerSchool passwords.
 Grades for each week will be available by Tuesday of the following week.
-Advanced Students must maintain a B average each recording period to remain in the advance class.

 Thank you, Mrs. L. Nettles

 - Come to class on time prepared with all supplies needed to succeed.

 - Respect yourself, teachers, classmates, staff, and the property of others.

 - Work quietly.
 To ask or answer a question, raise your hand and wait to be called on.